 It’s as simple as that.
 And it works pretty much the same way if you want to call.
 But we’ll give you the breakdown anyway.

-How to check your Discover card application status by phone:
+How to check your Discover card application status over the phone:

-When it comes to how long it takes to get a Discover card, the answer is 5-7 business days.
+It should take 5-7 business days to get a Discover card in the mail.
 It usually takes 7-10 business days for competing cards to show up in your mailbox, so kudos to Discover on this one.
-If it's any longer than 7 business days, call 800-DISCOVER (800-347-2683)… read full answer
+If you’re referring to a replacement Discover card, it should reach you in 4 to 6 business days.… read full answer

 Discover cards are known for their 100 percent U.S-based customer service, and Discover has very few customer complaints with the Consumer Financial Protection Bureau.
 There are also user-friendly features such as “Freeze it,” which allows cardholders to temporarily turn off their card to prevent any unauthorized transactions.
 And Discover provides free monitoring to make sure customers’ Social Security numbers don’t show up on risky websites.